Mario Party (video game): Other modes

+Development

+Mario Party was developed by Hudson Soft, known for creating the Bomberman franchise.
+It was previewed in the January 1999 issue of The 64Dream and teased in the #116 issue of the Nintendo Power magazine published in January 1999 in the "Coming Next Issue..." section.

 Reception

 Mario Party received "generally favorable" reviews according to the review aggregation website Metacritic.
 Critics considered Mario Party much more enjoyable when playing with other people through the game's multiplayer option.
 Joe Fielder of GameSpot said, "The games that are enjoyable to play in multi-player are nowhere near as good in the single player mode.
 Really, it's that multi-player competitive spark of screaming at and/or cheering for your friends that injects life into these often-simple little games, and without it, they're just simple little games."
 Peer Schneider of IGN took a similar stance, saying that it was the interaction between players rather than the interaction with the game that made Mario Party fun.
 James Bottorff of The Cincinnati Enquirer wrote, "Playing by yourself requires you to sit through the painfully slow moves of each of your computer opponents."
 Dr. Moo of GameRevolution wrote that playing alone "is terribly boring, and realistically scrounging up 4 people to play Mario Party is harder than it sounds".
 He added that the game had "great intentions, but unsatisfying delivery," calling it "a tedious and often frustrating experience".
 Reviewers for Game Informer wrote negatively about Mario Party and its mini-games.
 Scott Alan Marriott of AllGame was also dissatisfied with most of the mini-games, and criticized the random luck involved.
 He stated that Mario Party had a good concept but was somewhat disappointing, concluding that most players would be unsatisfied with the short mini-games and simple gameplay.

 The music was praised, although the graphics received a mixed response.
 Critics believed the game would have appeal for young children.
-Electronic Gaming Monthly's authors gave the game individual scores of 8.5, 8.5, 8.5, and 9 each, totaling 8.625 of 10.
-In Japan, Famitsu's standard quartet of reviewers scored it 8, 8, 7, and 8, totaling of 31 of 40.
+Electronic Gaming Monthly's authors gave the game an average score of 8.625 out of 10.
+In Japan, Famitsu's standard quartet of reviewers gave it a total score of 31 out of 40.

+During the 3rd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Mario Party for the "Console Children's/Family Title of the Year" award, which was ultimately given to Pokémon Snap.

-Within the first 2 months of its U.S. release, Mario Party was among the top 5 most rented video games.
+Within the first two months of its U.S. release, Mario Party was among the top five most rented video games.
 It was also the fourth-best-selling video game of April 1999.